valenkloster/FactLens/README.md

 pip install -r requirements.txt
 ```

-All notebooks are designed to run in **Google Colab** with Google Drive mounted.
-For DistilBERT training (Steps 9 and 2b), use a GPU runtime (A100 recommended).
+For DistilBERT training (Steps 9 and 2), use a GPU runtime (A100 recommended).

 ---